THE BLUE PLAQUE ROUTE

 • The Parish House: - a 1901 map refers to this property as The Parish House

-After it was replaced as the village school the building continued to serve the community as a meeting place and for various functions.
-It’s importance is reflected in the new name it was given.
+After it was replaced as the village school it continued to serve the community, being used for various functions.
+Its importance is reflected in the name it was subsequently given.

-• GIs and jitterbugs: - the old school hall hosted dances and, during WWII, these were livened up by the arrival of GIs and foreign troops from local bases
+GIs and jitterbugs: - the old school hall was used as a venue for dances and, during WW2, these were livened up by GIs and troops from local bases.

-GIs from Kings Cliffe USAAF base and later Polish and Czech airmen from Easton-on-the-Hill enjoyed dances here alongside villagers.
+During WW2 dances were held here for both locals and servicemen in the area (GIs from Kings Cliffe USAAF base and later Polish airmen from Easton-on-the-Hill).
 Refreshments were served and music provided by a gramophone.
 Certainly some flirtations and romances ensued as a result and even the occasional marriage.
 Films were shown too at a time when few owned a television.
 There were even regular jumble sales.

 37